-Be sure to maintain properly the ball bearings supporting the outer magnet in the external bearing housing.
-Motor bearings in the case of close-coupled pumps.
-Follow the motor manufacturer's recommendations and keep the motor bearings maintained.
+Be sure to maintain properly the ball bearings supporting the outer magnet in the external bearing housing (or the motor bearings in the case of close-coupled pumps).

 BEARING FAILURE WILL RESULT IN THE OUTER MAGNET MECHANICALLY RUBBING ON THE OUTSIDE OF THE REAR CASING, WHICH IF LEFT UNATTENDED WILL CAUSE THE REAR CASING TO FAIL, WITH LIQUID LEAKAGE INTO THE ENVIRONMENT.